How We Help

 If the driver who hit you and caused the crash was speeding, driving under the influence, or texting while driving, you might have strong evidence to prove that they were at fault.
 Other traffic violations, such as failing to stop at a stop sign or failing to yield while changing lanes, can also help prove fault in a motorcycle accident case.

 In some cases, the at-fault driver might try to shift some of the blame to you.
 Sometimes, at-fault drivers will try to use the lack of a motorcycle jacket or other safety gear as evidence that the motorcycle rider contributed to their own injuries.
 In many cases, these counterclaims are not true, and our lawyer can fight to shut down these issues.

 If you were missing safety gear, we can still fight to stop these issues from affecting your case or hurting your chance of receiving compensation.
 If you were partly at fault for your own injuries, we may still be able to get you partial compensation for your claim.

-Call Our New Jersey Motorcycle Accident Lawyer for a Free Case Consultation
+Call Our New Jersey Motorcycle Accident Attorney for a Free Case Consultation

-Jerry Friedman is a New Jersey motorcycle accident lawyer that fights for the rights of motorcycle riders and their families after a serious crash.
+Jerry Friedman is a NJ motorcycle accident lawyer that fights for the rights of motorcycle riders and their families after a serious crash.
 If you or a loved one was injured in a motorcycle accident, call our law offices today to learn more about how we can fight to get you the compensation you deserve and work to stop insurance companies and at-fault drivers from issuing low settlement offers or withholding compensation you need.
 For a free legal consultation on your motorcycle accident case and for more information about what our attorney can do to help, call us today at 1-800-LAW-4-HOGS.